 This conceptual diagram shows how the influence of a temperature inversion can sometimes cause distant sources of noise to sound much closer than they really are.
 All of the curved lines on the diagram, those drawn in green, pertain to atmospheric conditions when an inversion is present; the straight, gray dotted lines depict sound propagation during 'neutral' atmospheric conditions when there is no inversion.
 The diagram does not pertain to windy conditions, as wind has other effects on sound and inversions don't exist near the ground when wind speeds are high.

-For most of the lowest 90 miles or so of the atmosphere, the primary tendency of the temperature of the air is as follows: the higher the elevation above the surface of the earth, the lower the temperature.
+For most of the lowest 10 miles or so of the atmosphere the primary tendency of the temperature of the air is as follows: the higher the elevation above the surface of the earth, the lower the temperature (and thanks to Neil Pennington of Spectrum Acoustics of Cardiff, Australia for correcting this sentence).
 Layers of air that don't follow this trend are called inversion layers.
 They usually form near the ground.
 The acoustical significance of such layers comes from the fact that the speed of sound is higher at higher temperatures.
 That means that within inversion layers the speed of sound is highest at the top of the layer and lowest at the bottom.

 We need to understand how the curved paths taken by the sound when an inversion is present can come about.
 To that end, let's compare the path segments A-B and C-D. The diagram is drawn in such a way as to represent the idea that noise that goes out from the source might arrive at the points A and C at about the same time, and likewise go on to simultaneously reach the points B and D at a later time.
 Thus, the time of travel between A and B on the upper path is equal to the time of travel between C and D on the lower path.
 However, due to the fact that the speed of sound in an inversion layer is higher at higher altitudes above the ground, we expect the upper path A-B to be longer than the path C-D, because of the relative differences in the speed of sound at the two altitudes.